 + How do I pay my deposit and remaining balance?

-There are a few ways!
+There are a few ways to pay:

 + When is the remaining balance due?